No Longer “Separate but Equal”?

 Why did desegregation fail?
 Look to politics, leadership, and the courts—you’ll see shifting priorities and a failure of will.

 And so here we are, right now, with school segregation at 1968 levels.
 Separate was never equal, not decades ago and not today.
-This unjust and unfair system continues to put African American and Latino children at a severe disadvantage.
+This unjust and unfair system continues to put Black and Latinx children at a severe disadvantage.
 Indeed, the kinds of schools most white children attend may as well be located in a different world.

 Preschool is for Rainbow Art, Not Racism

 The problems show up as early as preschool.
 Remember preschool?
 Learning to write your name, playing with dolls and blocks, jumping in puddles.
 That’s the preschool experience.
 Also part of the experience?
 Racism.
-It turns out that a disproportionate number of African American families lack access to high-quality preschool.
-And that when their kids do go to preschool, they’re treated unfairly: black students are much more likely to be suspended from preschool than white students.
+It turns out that a disproportionate number of Black families lack access to high-quality preschool.
+And that when their kids do go to preschool, they’re treated unfairly: Black students are much more likely to be suspended from preschool than white students.

 A Suspicion of Guilt

-A recent study might shine some light on what’s going on.
-Although it doesn’t cover preschool-age children, it found that black boys as young as 10 are routinely perceived to be significantly older and less innocent, when compared to white boys of the same age.
+A 2014 study might shine some light on what’s going on.
+Although it doesn’t cover preschool-age children, it found that Black boys as young as 10 are routinely perceived to be significantly older and less innocent, when compared to white boys of the same age.
 In our society, this suspicion of guilt follows people of color throughout their lives.

 The Story Continues in K-12